 NierThe eponymous hero and only playable character of the game.
-Depending on which version, there are two separate renditions of him - 'Father' Nier and 'Brother' Nier.
-While very similar, there are some small differences between them.
+Between the Japanese and English releases, there are two separate renditions of him - 'Brother' Nier and 'Father' Nier.
+Although they're very similar, there are some notable differences between them.

 Tropes associated with both versions of Nier:

 - Berserk Button: Be a Shade; a sidequest even has him mentions that he doesn't care if a Shade is just minding his own business and not attacking, he'll still cut him down.

 - Canon Name: His name is derived from the name of your save file, but it's still canonically Nier.

 - Casting a Shadow: Nier's magic tends to be focused around darkness.

 - Cessation of Existence: Ending D. Played with in Ending E, which combines most of D but allows a new him that does not know Kainé or the others to be made.

 - Character Title: He's the titular character of Nier.